 The Community Development Block Grant (CDBG) Program was created through Title I of the Housing and Community Development Act of 1974, as amended.
 HUD awards grants to communities to carry out a wide range of community development activities directed toward revitalizing neighborhoods, economic development, and providing improved community facilities and services.
 Individual communities are allowed to develop their own programs and funding priorities with public input.
-This funding is the "First Year" Action Plan for the City of Scranton's Consolidated Plan and describes the programs and funding priorities established locally for the five-year period, 2015-2019.
+The funding for 2017 is the "Third Year" Action Plan for the City of Scranton's Consolidated Plan and describes the programs and funding priorities established locally for the five-year period, 2015-2019.
 An Action Plan is prepared annually to implement the Consolidated Plan.
 Communities are required to give maximum feasible priority to the three categories of activities that are referred to as the "CDBG National Objectives"; they are: